Need some eco-friendly Valentine’s Day ideas?

 Make Each Other Laugh

 The ability to make each other laugh is apparently vital when it comes to romantic attraction.
-However, a few years or decades down the line, when you’re knee deep in household chores, paying bills and looking after the kids, it’s easy to forget what you once found funny about each other.
+However, a few years or decades down the line, when you’re knee-deep in household chores, paying bills, and looking after the kids, it’s easy to forget what you once found funny about each other.
 This Valentine’s Day, why not try and make each other laugh.
-Have a joke telling competition.
+Have a joke-telling competition.
 See who can tell the best (or worst!) joke.
 Best played over a bottle of wine!
+See here for my guide to ethical wine.

 Watch A Film